ldn-softdev/jtc/User Guide.md

 "spouse": "Jane"
 bash $
 ```
-_\- for the sake of example brevity, swapped elements only sorted out_
+> _\- for the sake of output brevity, swapped elements only displayed_

-Possibly, a more frequent use-case for `-s` is when it's required to remove some extra/redundant nestedness in a JSON structure.
+Probably, a more frequent use-case for `-s` is when it's required to remove some extra/redundant nestedness in a JSON structure.
-For the sake of example, let's remove _array_ encapsulation from phone records, leaving only the last phone in it:
+E.g., let's remove _array_ encapsulation from phone records, leaving only _the last phone record_ in it:
 ```
-bash $ <<<$(<ab.json jtc -w'<phone>l:' -w'<phone>l:[-1:]' -s) jtc -w'<phone>l:' -l
+bash $ <ab.json jtc -w'<phone>l:' -w'<phone>l:[-1:]' -s / -w'<phone>l:' -l
 "phone": {
    "number": "113-123-2368",
    "type": "mobile"